jingkecn/WatchWorker/README.md

 ## Initialization

-You must initialize watchworker to evaluate your script file in the new JavaScript context.
+You must initialize watchworker first to evaluate your script file in the new JavaScript context.

 ``` javascript
 /**